vamshikrishnam-coder/ISUACC-IoT/README.md

 # ISUACC-IoT
-secure unified authentication and access control system based on capability for IoT
+Secure unified authentication and access control system based on capability for IoT

+###The code is written in matlab